George N. Barnard: Post-war

 After the war, Barnard ran photography studios in Ohio, Charleston, South Carolina and Chicago.
 His Chicago studio burned down in the 1871 city fire.
 In Rochester, New York, he briefly worked with George Eastman, the founder of the Eastman Kodak Company.

 Collections

-Barnard's work is included in the American Memory collection, Selected Civil War Photographs from the Library of Congress, 1861–1865.
-The J. Paul Getty Museum has one of his works and the MoMA also has his work in their collection.
+Barnard's work is included in the American Memory collection, Selected Civil War Photographs from the Library of Congress, Washington, D.C., 1861–1865.
+The J. Paul Getty Museum, in Los Angeles, has one of his works and the MoMA also has his work in their collection.